 In LLCs, the management and representation of the company may be left to a shareholder or non-shareholder that has been elected as the manager.
 However, at least one of the shareholders must possess the right to management and representation of the company in the widest manner.
 If there is more than one manager of the company, one of these managers must be elected as the chair of the management board by the GA.

 Article 363 of the TCC stipulates that in the case of a vacancy on the board, the board of directors shall temporarily choose someone who satisfies the legal conditions and presents it for the approval of the GA.
 The member chosen this way carries out their duties until the GA meeting and, if he or she is approved, he or she continues working until the end of the mandate of their predecessor.

 In listed companies, if there is a vacancy on the board and it is not possible to satisfy the board meeting quorum, or it is not possible for the shareholders to convene a meeting to appoint a new board member within 30 days of the vacancy, the CMB is entitled to appoint an independent board member (CML, article 128/1(k)).

 24. Board leadership

-Under Turkish law, it is possible for the same board member to hold both the titles of chairman and CEO.
-According to the CGP, the duties and authorities of the CEO and the chairman of the board must be specifically distinguished from each other and stipulated under the AOA.
-In addition, if it is decided that the CEO and the chairman of the board are one person instead of two separate persons, then this should be published on the PDP with its reasons (CGP, articles 4.2.5 and 4.2.6).
+Under Turkish law, it is possible for the same board member to hold both the titles of chair and CEO.
+According to the CGP, the duties and authorities of the CEO and the chair of the board must be specifically distinguished from each other and stipulated under the AOA.
+In addition, if it is decided that the CEO and the chair of the board are one person instead of two separate persons, then this should be published on the PDP with its reasons (CGP, articles 4.2.5 and 4.2.6).